lightningd-config – Lightning daemon configuration file¶

 funding-confirms=BLOCKS Confirmations required for the funding transaction when the other side opens a channel before the channel is usable.

-commit-fee=PERCENT The percentage of estimatesmartfee 2 to use for the bitcoin transaction which funds a channel: can be greater than 100.
+The percentage of estimatesmartfee 2/CONSERVATIVE to use for the commitment

 max-concurrent-htlcs=INTEGER Number of HTLCs one channel can handle concurrently in each direction.
 Should be between 1 and 483 (default 30).